i-doit/knowledge-base/docs/en/use-cases/ip-adress-management.md

 ### Cabling

 In i-doit you can differentiate clearly between the various layers of the [TCP/IP reference model](https://en.wikipedia.org/wiki/Internet_protocol_suite).
 The upper subjects treat the layers 3 with IP and 4 (MAC).
-For the other layers, i-doit provides further documentation functions, for example for layer 1, which concerns the physical medium.
+For the other layers, i-doitvides further documentation functions, for example for layer 1, which concerns the physical medium.

 To document cables and their connections to active and passive components i-doit supplies numerous object types (**Cable**, **Patch Panel**, **Cable tray**, **Conduit** etc.).
 The connection of objects of these types is carried out in the category for cabling, which can be (but doesn't have to be) maintained actively.
 When you document a connection between two components via the **Port** category (network), this category will be filled automatically and an object of the type **Cable** will be generated.